 Good Carbs vs. Bad Carbs

 What are bad carbs to eat?
-And do the carbs in milk, carbs in rice and carbs in honey have different effects on health?
+Do the carbs in milk, carbs in rice and carbs in honey have different effects on health?

 Carbohydrates and the Glycemic Index